-Our contribution of $10 million, along with $3 million from the Australian Government and $3.5 million from The Paul Ramsay Foundation, could see a vaccine being developed six months earlier than expected.
+Our contribution of $10 million, along with $3 million from the Australian Government and $3.5 million from The Paul Ramsay Foundation, is fast-tracking the development of vaccine.

 We have some of the best scientists and researchers in the world here in Queensland, including those at the University of Queensland who are working around the clock to develop the vaccine.